Please read our important disclaimers before using this content

 - Show up at children's school ("I have a right to see my kids!")

-- Respond when she contacts you ("She texted me first!")
+- Respond when the other party contacts you ("They texted me first!")

-- Attend event where she's present ("It's my daughter's birthday party!")
+- Attend event where the other party is present ("It's my daughter's birthday party!")

 Why this is catastrophic: